 The Cooperative Freshwater Ecology Unit (CFEU or Co-op Unit) is an internationally renowned research and monitoring group that studies the impact and effects of human activities on lakes, streams and wetlands in Northern Ontario environments.

 There are often positions available during the school year and summer months.
-Check out our Career Opportunities section to see what positions are currently available or send your curriculum vitae (cv) and cover letter to one of our principal investigators (PI’s) directly.
-A follow up phone call or a drop by visit is always encouraged.
-Job opportunities may also be posted on the Job Bank web site (http://jobbank.gc.ca/).
+Check out our Career Opportunities section to see what positions are currently available or send your curriculum vitae (cv) and cover letter to one of our principal investigators (PIs) directly.
+A follow-up phone call or a drop-by visit is always encouraged.
+Job opportunities may also be posted on the Job Bank website.

-The public are often seeking information on individual lakes.
+The public is often seeking information on individual lakes.
 Much of this information can be found in our Reports and Publications Section.
-Additional information can also be found on the City of Greater Sudbury’s Lake Water Quality site.
+Additional information can also be found on the City of Greater Sudbury’s Lake Health page.